 They’re not related to any other group of snakes – they have an entire family just to themselves.
 I’m not sure why their scales have such an iridescent quality, but it was cool to look at.
 The unusual head was also neat.
 Despite lunging around quite a bit and sometimes twitching suddenly, it never once opened its mouth or tried to bite.

-The next night I saw only frogs in my early looks again, but struck a snake almost immediately when I went out at 10pm.
+The next night I saw only frogs in my first walk out, but struck a snake almost immediately when I went out a second time at 10pm.

 I spent more time flipping over objects this night, and was rewarded with a couple more snakes: